simonmeggle/simonmeggle.github.io/Readme.md

 5. Look at [localhost:4000](http://localhost:4000): surprise!

 # Colophon
-This website is entirely [static](https://en.wikipedia.org/wiki/Static_web_page): it does not require any dynamic language or javascript library.
-The pages are designed to have a minimal weight.
+This website is entirely [static](https://en.wikipedia.org/wiki/Static_web_page): it does not require any dynamic language or any javascript code, but only HTML and CSS.
+It respects web standards: it even works on Internet Explorer 5.5!
 Particular attention is paid to [typography](http://webtypography.net/) and to [vertical motion](http://webtypography.net/2.2.2).

-To this end, the articles are written with [Kramdown](http://kramdown.gettalong.org/) and the pages are produced with the static website generator [Jekyll](http://jekyllrb.com/).
+The pages are produced with the static website generator [Jekyll](http://jekyllrb.com/).
 The website is then hosted and served thanks to [GitHub Pages](https://pages.github.com/).

 Each page header is illustrated with a part from the ["Turgot" map of Paris](https://en.wikipedia.org/wiki/Turgot_map_of_Paris), created in the 18<sup>th</sup> century by Louis Bretez.